Why Shopify's 'Limit One Per Customer' Isn't Enough

 The setting works by associating a discount redemption with a customer account.
 The next time that same account tries to use the code, Shopify blocks it.
 Sounds reasonable, right?
 The problem is that "customer account" is not the same thing as "customer."
 And that difference is where all the abuse happens.

-How the Bypass Works
+How the bypass works

 To understand why Shopify's protection fails, you need to understand what it actually checks.
 When a customer applies a discount code at checkout, Shopify verifies whether that specific customer account has already redeemed the code.
 If the customer checks out as a guest, Shopify tracks the email address used.